A-H-Nguyen/A-H-Nguyen/README.md

 ~ Programming experiance:
 I have used C++, C#, MATLAB, Python, and GDScript, and have dabbled in BASH.
-I would say that I am most comfortable in Python, MATLAB, and C++.
+I am most comfortable in Python, MATLAB, and C++.

-I also know how to use the Linux/Unix shell, and I have some experience using Vim
+I have experience writing documents in LaTex, as well as experience using the Linux/Unix terminal.

 ~ Other interests:
 Outside of my major, I am very interested in game design, and am plannign to pursue it as a minor.